 This course will examine how brain function regulates a broad range of mental processes and behaviors.
 We will discuss how neurons work and how the brain obtains information about the environment (sensory systems), regulates an organism’s response to the environment (motor systems), controls basic functions necessary for survival such as eating, drinking, sex, and sleep, and mediates higher cognitive function such as memory and language.
 We will also consider the consequences of brain malfunction as manifested in various forms of disease and mental illness.

 Requisite: PSYC 100 or consent of the instructor.
 PSYC 212 does not count as credit towards the neuroscience major.
 Students interested in the Neuroscience major should enroll in 213.
 Limited to 40 students.
 Fall semester.
-Professor Baird.2019-20: Offered in Fall 2019 and Spring 2020
+Professor Baird.2021-22: Offered in Fall 2021, Spring 2022

 (Offered as PSYC 213 and NEUR 213) This course will examine how brain function regulates a broad range of mental processes and behaviors.
 We will discuss how neurons work and how the brain obtains information about the environment (sensory systems), regulates an organism’s response to the environment (motor systems), controls basic functions necessary for survival such as eating, drinking, sex, and sleep, and mediates higher cognitive function such as memory and language.
 We will also consider the consequences of brain malfunction as manifested in various forms of disease and mental illness.
 Laboratories will include basic neuroanatomy and behavioral experiments.
 Three class hours and three hours of laboratory per week.

 Requisite: BIOL 191 or PSYC 100 or consent of the instructor.
 Cannot be taken if PSYC 212 has been taken because of substantial overlap between the two courses.
 Limited to 36 students.
 Spring semester.
-Professor Turgeon.2019-20: Offered in Fall 2019 and Spring 2020
+Professor Turgeon.2021-22: Offered in Fall 2021, Spring 2022

 The individual’s behavior as it is influenced by other people and by the social environment.
 The major aim of this course is to provide an overview of the wide-ranging concerns characterizing social psychology from both a substantive and a methodological perspective.
 Topics include person perception, attitude change, interpersonal attraction, conformity, altruism, group dynamics, and prejudice.
 In addition to substantive issues, the course is designed to introduce students to the appropriate research data analysis procedures.

 Requisite: PSYC 100 or consent of the instructor.
 Preference to Amherst College students.
 Limited to 40 students.
 Fall semester.
-Professor Smith.2019-20: Offered in Fall 2019
+Professor Smith.2021-22: Offered in Fall 2021, Spring 2022

 This course examines how psychologists understand the patterns of experiencing and behaving that constitute an individual’s personality.
 Personality psychologists are concerned with the ways in which a person is like all other people in these patterns (common psychological processes), like some others (individual differences), and like no one else (uniqueness).
 In examining these questions, we study the “grand theories” of Freud, Skinner, and Rogers, as well as the contemporary models of traits and scripts.
 We explore what professional observations led to the major theoretical ideas in personality psychology, and we critically examine how these ideas have been tested in empirical research.
 Furthermore, we study the lives of the theorists to examine how their professional ideas were informed by their personal lives.
 Students will also take personality assessment devices throughout the semester as a way to better understand the models, and perhaps themselves as well.